marcin-chwedczuk/_blog/_posts/2018-07-08-repository-pattern-my-way.md

 navigation: True
 logo: 'assets/images/home.png'
 disqus: true
-published: false
+published: true
 ---

 ### Generic repository pattern

-First, to avoid misunderstandings, let me explain what I understand by genric repository.
+First, to avoid misunderstandings, let me explain what I understand by generic repository.
 Have your ever seen an interface like this:
 {% highlight csharp %}
 public interface IGenericRepository<TEntity>
     where TEntity : class